Skip to content

 ll-sprint delete sprint-1 # delete a sprint entirely

---prune scans each issue ID in the sprint and removes any that no longer have a file on disk (either completed and archived, or deleted).
+--prune scans each issue ID in the sprint and removes any that are completed (status: done or status: cancelled in frontmatter) or whose file no longer exists on disk.
 Use this to clean up a sprint that's been running for a while.

 --revalidate re-reads the dependency graph after edits and updates any ordering implications.
 Run this after adding new issues to ensure wave groupings are still accurate.